PowerShell/PSResourceGet/help/Unregister-PSResourceRepository.md

 ```

-In this example, we assume the repository "PoshTestGallery" has been previously registered for the current user.
+In this example, we assume the repository "PoshTestGallery" has been previously registered for the user.
 So when we first run the command to find "PoshTestGallery" it verifies that this repository can be found.
 Next, we run the command to unregister "PoshTestGallery".
 Finally, we again run the command to find "PoshTestGallery" but since it was successfully un-registered it cannot be found or retrieved.

 ### Example 2
 ```